jpdoris/query-311/README.md

 This is a simple command line tool built in PHP to query the SeeClickFix open311 API.

 ## Prerequisites:
 Requires PHP 7+ CLI
 Testing requires PHPUnit and Guzzle which are packaged via Composer.
-Once the files are in place, running composer install should have you up and running.
+Once the files are in place, running 'composer install' should have you up and running.

 ## Usage:
 php 311.php {latitude} {longitude} {field1,field2,field3}
 The 'latitude' and 'longitude' parameters are required.
 The third field list parameter is optional.
 It expects a comma-separated list of custom field names you wish to query.
 By default, the response will record the 'service_request_id', 'description', and 'service_name' fields.
 Returned data will be stored in a file